The Anatomy of a Star-Forming Galaxy II: the role of FUV heating via dust: Results

 This is the mid-plane support and so all these quantities take on their mid-plane values.
 The mid-plane density, $\rho_{\mathrm{g},0}$, is well approximated by the gas surface density divided by twice the gas scale height, $H_g$. $\mathrm{P}_{th}$ refers to warm gas primarily heated by FUV radiation whereas $\mathrm{P}_{hot}$ refers to supernovae heated gas in the mid-pane.
 In Paper I only the hot component was directly linked to star formation.
 In the current simulations, FUV is linked not only to local star formation but young stars within several kpc via radiative transfer.

 In Figure \ref{fig:pressure} we plot a selection of pressure quantities of interest.
-To discern the relative importance of each, we plot these as ratios with the total pressure in the top row.
+To discern the relative importance of each, we plot these as ratios with the total pressure in the top row We note that while here we plot a comparison of the FB10 cases, the trends discuss hold also for the higher feedback, FB50, cases as well.
 The top-left of Figure \ref{fig:pressure} shows the amount of support from $P_{hot}$, the top-middle shows the amount from $P_{th}$ and the top-right shows the amount from P$_{turb}$.
 For clarity, on the two of the galaxies in the suite are plotted, FUVFB10 (green) and FB10 (purple).
 As expected, adding the FUV heating decreases the role for super-bubble feedback in supporting equilibrium (P$_{hot}$).
 There is very little impact on the turbulent pressure support in the disk.

 In the bottom row of Figure \ref{fig:pressure} we plot the total pressure, as well as the state of pressure equilibrium in two sample disks.
 In the bottom-left panel the total pressure support for FUVFB10 and FB10 are plotted.
 The total pressure is equal, so we can see that changing the types of feedback merely changes the partitioning of the pressure into different forms of support.